When shopping for an intruder alarm, the “Grade” is one of the most important criteria to check.

 What are the cons of Graded alarms ?

 Cost.
 The significant investment every company makes to get their alarm certified with a Grade often means that these alarms are typically more expensive than those that are not Graded.
 Definitely worth it though.

 Requires Professional Installation to be Grade 2 Certified.
 Graded alarms require a professional installation, which costs around £200.

 Integration.
 Graded alarms may not be able to integrate with another brand’s sensors.
 The Boundary central hub cannot integrate the sensors of another brand’s Ungraded alarm system because they have not been independently certified.

-Hard to distinguish between offerings.There are so many choices when it comes to Ungraded systems, from the tech brands out of silicon valley to lesser-known Chinese brands on Amazon.
-The UK’s traditional brands offer further alternatives.
-With it becoming common to achieve 4 to 5-star reviews, it becomes trickier to get value for money when choosing an alarm.
+With it becoming more common to achieve 4 to 5-star reviews, it becomes trickier to decide the best alarm.
 If you decide you need a Graded alarm, this instantly makes comparisons easier as fewer brands offer them.
 You also know you’ll be getting value for money.